Medical expert of the article

 Epidemiology

-Causes of the barbiturate poisoning
+Causes barbiturate poisoning

 Risk factors

-- those who combine barbiturates with alcohol;
+- in those who combine the use of barbiturates with alcohol consumption;

 Pathogenesis

-- blood pressure is falling rapidly;
+- blood pressure drops rapidly;

 - cardiac output decreases;

-- the volume of the circulating blood decreases;
+- the volume of circulating blood decreases;

-- Tissue oxygen starvation occurs.
+- tissue oxygen starvation occurs.

-Symptoms of the barbiturate poisoning
+Symptoms barbiturate poisoning

-- barbiturate category, its pharmacological characteristics;
+- category of barbiturate, its pharmacological characteristics;

 - the amount of medication taken;